 J. Frank Yates Student Travel Award

-Supporting diversity & inclusion in cognitive science
+Supporting diversity & inclusion in cognitive psychology

 General Rules for Applying

 - Graduate student members of the Psychonomic Society may apply for a travel award.
 All Student Members whose dues are paid by 12 midnight EDT on May 12 are eligible to apply for the J. Frank Yates Student Travel Award.

 - Applicants must be the first author and presenter of a poster submitted for presentation at the Annual Meeting.